Variable selection and basis learning for ordinal classification: Sparse ordinal basis learning

 We incorporate variable-wise order-concordance information into the sparse LDA basis learning framework (\ref{eq: sparse LDA}).
 To extract and use ordinal information, we adopt the idea of ``ordinal feature weights'' in \cite{ma2021bioinfo}.
-For each $ j \in J $, we will define and use a variable-wise ordinal weight $ w_j \in [0, 1] $, computed from the data $ (\mathbf{X}_j, \mathbf{Y}) $.
-The ordinal weight indicates the degrees to which a variable is order concordant with the class order.
-Larger ordinal weights indicate that the corresponding variables are more order concordant, and preferably in $ J_{ord} $.
-Smaller ordinal weights should be given to variables in $ J_{noise} $ and $ J_{nom} $.
+For each $ j \in J $, we will define and use a variable-wise ordinal weight $w_j \in [0, 1]$, computed from the data $ (\mathbf{X}_j, \mathbf{Y}) $.
+The ordinal weight indicates the degrees to which a variable is order-concordant with the class order, i.e., larger weights for order-concordant variables.
 A natural candidate for $w_j = w_j(\mathbf{X}_j, \mathbf{Y})$ is the absolute value of rank correlation, as used in \cite{ma2021bioinfo}, but is not an ideal choice.
 We will return to this matter shortly.
+Once the ordinal weights $w_j$ are given, we adjust the penalty coefficient for the $ j $th variable by $ \lambda_j = \lambda \eta^{1-w_j}, $ where $ \lambda > 0 $ and $ \eta \ge 1 $ are tuning parameters, and attach $ \lambda_j $ to the group lasso penalty term of (\ref{eq: sparse LDA}) and propose the following basis: